-Why sometimes a payday loan is the only valid choice.
+Why sometimes a payday loan might be the only choice.

-If you have to take out a payday loan, trying to explain that decision to others is even more painful than banging your head against a brick wall.
-A quick search through Whirlpool forums will show you how heated the arguments can get.
-Here at finder.com.au we encourage our readers to always find the best choice, and while we know the best is often not payday loans, we also know that many borrowers would be left in the lurch without them.
+For those who have to take out payday loans, trying to explain that decision to others can be a difficult experience due to peoples' preconceptions.
+A quick search through Whirlpool forums will show how heated the arguments can get.
+Here at finder.com.au we encourage our readers to always find the best possible choice for their circumstances.
+While we know the best is often not payday loans, we also know that many borrowers would be left in the lurch without them.

 In a recent release, consumer advocacy group Credit Savvy called for “greater awareness of the risks associated with payday lending”.
 The call follows household debt levels reaching record levels in 2014 and more than half of Australians experiencing cash shortfalls between paydays in the same year.

 Credit Savvy’s release goes on to detail alternatives that borrowers can consider: bank overdrafts and cash advances.
-However, these are usually not an option for payday borrowers.
+However, these are often not an option for payday borrowers.

-In a recent analysis of 511 applications to a bad credit payday lender, 434 said they were receiving Centrelink payments, 151 had at least one default and 37 listed themselves as being in financial hardship or as bankrupt.
+In a recent analysis of 511 applications to a bad credit payday lender, 434 said they were receiving Centrelink payments.
+151 had at least one default and the remaining 37 listed themselves as being in financial hardship or as bankrupt.